Back-to-School Guide

 This Summer.

-For summer 2024, students are encouraged to read the books, watch the movies, and listen to the albums in their chosen adventure.
+For summer 2025, students are encouraged to read two (2) books, watch two (2) movies, and listen to two (2) albums.
 The RWL list selections are here.

 Wearing the school uniform ties students to a community tradition that bridges the past, present and future.
 Uniforms reinforce that students are proud to be part of a larger community and allow us to celebrate who students are focusing on their character, thoughts, and actions, rather than their attire.
 Additionally, uniforms provide families a cost-effective clothing solution that minimizes daily decision-making for students and parents and guardians alike.
 Thank you for helping support your student in upholding this tradition.